8go/matrix-commander/README.md

 - new option: `--output` to produce output in different formats (text, JSON)
 - new option: `--get-room-info` to get room info such as the room display name, room alias, etc. for a given room id
+- new option: `--get-client-info` to get client info

 # Summary, TLDR